Blueberry Scones

 cutting the dough into wedges

-Place the unbaked scones onto the prepared baking sheet at least 1-inch apart.
-Beat the remaining egg in a small bowl and use it to brush the tops of the scones (you won’t use all of it).
+Step 8: Add egg wash.
+Place the scones on the prepared baking sheet, spacing them at least 1 inch apart.
+Beat the remaining egg in a small bowl and brush the tops (you won’t use all of it).

 brushing the scones with egg wash

-Bake for 17 to 20 minutes, until golden and firm to the touch.
-Transfer the scones to a wire rack to cool.
+Step 9: Bake.
+Slide the baking sheet into a preheated 400°F oven for 17 to 20 minutes, until golden and firm to the touch.
+Transfer to a wire rack to cool.

 baked blueberry scones

-Slide the used parchment paper underneath the rack.
-(The parchment will catch any drips from the glaze).
-While the scones cool, make the glaze: In a small bowl, whisk together the melted butter, confectioners’ sugar, lemon juice, and zest.
+Step 10: Make the glaze.
+Slide the used parchment paper under the rack to catch drips.
+In a small bowl, whisk together the melted butter, confectioners’ sugar, lemon juice, and zest.

 blueberry scones on rack